 float millivolts = (x / 1024.0) * 5000;

 If you are new to Arduino, then follow below Instruction while making this Project :

 1. After Buying Arduino Controller Board for eg Arduino UNO(current revised verson is R3).
 Make sure it is working correctly (you can test simply by uploading LED blink code provided in eg code of arduino software, in many board it is already uploaded by manufacturer, just power it and lED will start blinking on board itself). for uploading programme You have to Install Drive and application Software such as arduino IDE.
 Download latest software arduino 1.8.5 for windows.

 If USB to serial port is unable to install then You may need to install supported driver like

 Download CP2102 USB to UART Bridge Controller Driver.

 2. After above steps, open Arduino Software and select correct board type and COM Port (Very Imp) from Menu Tools -> Board .
 You can identify your Arduino Board by reading main IC number.

-5. For easy connection and Preset soldering I recommend use of PCB. which is shown below.
-You can save this for printing on copper clad Board.
+5. For easy connection and Preset soldering I recommend using of PCB. which is shown below.
 You can make your own PCB by Heat Transfer method or by screen printing method otherwise use Dot Matrix Board or Bread Board.
 This PCB will help you in all projects which used 16X2 LCD by reducing LCD Pin from 16 to 8 for easy connection.